 With a vibrant night life, amazing restaurants, top museums and sublime shops, Vancouver is a no brainer for a couples or girls/guys weekend getaway.
 But what if you’re on a family vacay?
 Yep, it scores top marks in that area, too!
 Follow along as I take you through the must visit attractions and top things to do in Vancouver with kids.

-Why Here: Where else can you traipse through an ancient rainforest that resides within a major city?
-North Vancouver is home to first-growth douglas fir trees 400 to 800 years old!
+Why Here: Where else can you traipse through an old growth forest that resides within a major city?
+North Vancouver is home to first-growth douglas fir trees 400 to 800 years old at the Capilano Suspension Bridge Park.
 Walk among these giants (plus fir, hemlock and cedar) on the Treetops Adventure 110 feet above the forest floor.
 It’s also a hoot to rush across the super long, slightly swaying suspension bridge.
 If you ever wanted to make more of an effort to connect kids to nature and you don’t have time to leave the city, this is the place to go.

 Make a point to: Pick up a Rainforest Explorers Program for kids.
 That way they can pretend to be research scientists and collect data through the forest.
 Sneaking in a little extra education never hurt anyone, right?

 Best to: Take advantage of the free shuttle service that operates from several downtown locations.
 There’s not a lot of parking here.
 And if you’re driving, be sure to check out this Calgary to Vancouver road trip.
 There’s more old growth forests en route!

 Find out more: www.capbridge.com